-Trainees are offered a comprehensive language immersion program during pre-service training (PST).
+Trainees are offered a comprehensive language immersion program during Pre-Service Training.
 They will have three months of language learning from native speakers in the predominant language spoken at the site in which they will be placed.
 They will be required to attain an intermediate level score in this language and will receive a language survival kit.
 Once at site, Volunteers are encouraged to engage the services of a language tutor (paid for by the Peace Corps) to continue building their language skills.

 Serving as a Volunteer in Zambia requires commitment to working in rural areas that may be mentally and physically challenging.
 Volunteers typically live in villages in traditional houses made of local materials, such as mud bricks and a grass thatch or tinned roof, cement floor, without plumbing or electricity.
 Water will be collected from a nearby bore hole, well or stream, which is then filtered through a Peace Corps-issued water filter.
 Volunteers typically live on a large housing compound, but have their own living structure, cooking area, private bathing area, and latrine.
-Volunteers may choose to share meals with their host neighbors and family or cook on their own.
+Volunteers may choose to share meals with their resource families and neighbors or cook for themselves.

-Cell phone coverage for sending and receiving calls may not be completely reliable in all communities, but all Volunteers report having enough coverage for at least text messaging.
+Cell phone coverage for sending and receiving calls may not be reliable in all communities, but all Volunteers report having enough coverage for at least text messaging.
 Many Volunteers choose to bring a laptop, as internet is available at both Peace Corps’ Provincial Resource Centers and through cell phone providers.
-Please note that Peace Corps cannot accept responsibility if electronics are lost, damaged, or stolen.
-Volunteers are strongly encouraged to get insurance for them before arrival.
+Upon arrival, all Volunteers are offered brick phones and tablets to support their personal and professional needs in their community.

 Zambians regard dress and appearance as demonstrating respect for one another.
 As a Volunteer, you are expected to dress appropriately, whether you are in training, traveling, or on the job.
 CHEP Volunteers spend much of their time in the field, so it is advisable to bring clothing that is comfortable and modest.
 Footwear appropriate for considerable standing, walking, and biking is also a necessity.

 Hair should be clean and combed, and beards should be neatly trimmed.
-Long hair for men, tattoos, and some piercings may not be culturally accepted and may impede community integration, especially throughout your first few months at site.
+Long hair for men, tattoos, and some piercings may not be culturally accepted and may impede community integration, especially during the first few months at site.
 Facial piercings are considered inappropriate and should not be worn during Volunteer service.
 Large tattoos should be covered with clothing as much as possible.